ha5ha6/judy_blog/_posts/2019-10-29-data-structrue-list.markdown

 Explanation: The longest consecutive elements sequence is [1, 2, 3, 4].
 Therefore its length is 4.

 Solution:
-1. make a set for removing repeated
+1. make a set for removing the repeated
 2. filter out non-head numbers using if-continue
 3. find the head number (which is 1 from the example) and collect the consecutive